AP 3-D Art and Design Updates and New Resources for 2019-20

 New AP Resources

-This August, we're introducing new portfolio registration platform for students.
+AP Classroom, the new portfolio registration platform for students, is now available.
 They’ll need to complete a simple, five-minute digital activation at the beginning of the school year in order to sign up for the portfolio.

 AP 3-D Art and Design is an introductory college-level three-dimensional design course.
 Students refine and apply skills and ideas they develop throughout the course to produce three-dimensional art and design.